affinda/affinda-python/docs/models.md

 - `annotations`: Required.
 List of annotation ids that were validated.
 - `passed`: Required.
 Whether the validation passed or not, null if the validation was not applicable.
 - `rule_slug`: Required.
-The hot-dog case slug of the validation rule that was applied.
+The kebab-case slug of the validation rule that was applied.
 - `message`: Required.
 Message explaining why the validation failed.
 - `document`: Required.
 Unique identifier for the document.